Library prosa.analysis.facts.model.rbf

 relation ...

-... and any valid arrival sequence.
+... and any job j.

-A simple consequence of lemma hep_workload_le_total_hep_rbf is
+A simple consequence of lemma hep_workload_le_total_hep_rbf is that

-the total request-bound function.
+request-bound function.

 Corollary hep_workload_le_total_rbf :